hmntrathore/hmntrathore.github.io/APIMLoadBalancer.md

    **Expected Response:**

    On successful execution, you should receive a `201 Created` response code indicating that the backend pool has been created.
-We should be able to see the backend Creted in Azure Portal
+We should be able to see the backend created in Azure Portal